granatumx/gbox-scanpygenefiltering/README.md

-> `gbox-py` is a gbox that provides a number of gboxes from Python.
-It is part of the standard gbox set.
+> `gbox-scanpygenefiltering` is a gbox that provides scanpy-based filtering from Python.